speveril/cozy/readme.md

 ## Things to consider/remember

 - Make it easier to work with the HTML elements in the overlay.
+- Events should really only trigger on entering the tile, not every frame (I was thinking of including "zones" for continuous fire events)
+- It'd be nice if the persistent stuff in map was easier to use in general
 - Should I treat other entities for purposes of collisions as circles?
 - Move the dist/closestpoint/etc functions in Entity into a general util somewhere